radapdal/process/webdevelopmentworkflow.md

 - *Maintenance Tasks* - issues for the website maintenance service.

-   These are defined and tested by the update impact and detailed in the  site's Maintenance Log.
+   These are defined and tested by the **Update Impact** and detailed in the  site's Maintenance Log.

    Ex.
 Update Impact:

-   - Woocommerce major update: check cart design and total calculations
+   - MAJOR: Woocommerce update, check cart design and total calculations

 ***Stories***

 Issues that pertain to specific user behavior and its results.

-These are tested via **Acceptance Criteria**.
+These are defined and tested via **Acceptance Criteria**.

 Ex.
 As a user I want to add an item to cart So I can include it in my checkout.